...

 12) Discover the most colourful city in the Yucatán – Campeche

 Campeche is often overlooked by tourists.
-What a shame.
-The city is a UNESCO World Heritage Site and one of the most colourful places in the Yucatán.
-There you will find a number of cute cafes and nice restaurants.
-The city has typical colonial architecture and the original city fortifications have been preserved.
-Read our article about
+But that’s a huge shame.
+The city is a UNESCO World Heritage site and one of the most colorful places in Yucatán.
+You’ll find many charming cafes and pleasant restaurants there.
+The city features typical colonial architecture, and its original city fortifications are preserved.
+Read our article about Campeche.

 Campeche